agelito/rust-seminar/docs/rust-ecosystem.md

 ---
 title: 5.
-Rust Maturity
+Rust Ecosystem
 ---

-# Rust Maturity
+# Rust Ecosystem
 Rust is still a relatively new language.
 Although the ecosystem has grown tremendously in the recent years many areas is still in early development.
 To know the status of a specific area there is a family of websites called `arewe___yet?` Usually searching for `Rust are we <keyword> yet` will yield some good results.

 ## Links